Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Shortest Paths

-We are left with the case where the shortest path to $t$ enters face $f$ through some edge, say edge $e$.
-Let $g$ be the incoming face for edge $e$.
-We place $f$ in the plane and attach triangle $g$ to edge $e$.
-The placement of $f$ is arbitrary, but then $t$ and $g$ are fixed.
-Now we enter the main loop of the algorithm (see Figure~\ref{fig:recover-path}): If $g$ is of type \emph{V}, we replace $t$ by the incoming vertex of $g$ and recurse.
-If $g$ is of type \emph{VE} or type \emph{EVE} we locate $t$ relative to the rays in $g$ (although $t$ is not in $g$ we just extend the rays to do the test).
+Otherwise, $t$'s region is part of a face $f$, and in-info is an edge $e$. \note{We place $f$ in the plane (arbitrarily) and enter the main loop} of the algorithm (see Figure~\ref{fig:recover-path}): Let $g$ be the incoming face for edge $e$.
+Attach triangle $g$ on the other side of edge $e$ of face $f$ in the plane.
+Note that the placement of $g$ is uniquely determined.
+If $g$ is of type \emph{V}, we replace $t$ by the incoming vertex of $g$ and recurse.
+If $g$ is of type \emph{VE} or type \emph{EVE} we locate $t$ relative to the rays that partition $g$ (although $t$ is not in $g$ we just extend the rays to do the test).
 From this we can tell if the shortest path to $t$ goes through a vertex of $g$ or not.
 If it does, then we replace $t$ by that vertex and recurse.
-Otherwise the shortest path to $t$ enters $g$ through an edge, and we repeat with the incoming face of that edge.
+Otherwise the shortest path to $t$ enters $g$ through an edge, and we repeat the loop with the incoming face of that edge.

 This algorithm finds the shortest path from $s$ to $t$ in time proportional to the number of triangles and edges on the path.
 In the worst case this is $O(n)$.